spack/spack/lib/spack/docs/getting_started.rst

 Python, Git, and Spack, instead of requiring the user to do so manually.
 Instructions for creating the installer are at https://github.com/spack/spack/blob/features/windows-support/lib/spack/spack/cmd/installer/README.md.

+Alternatively a pre-built copy of the Windows installer is available as an artifact of Spack's Windows CI